pvoznenko/play-slick-angular-test-example/README.md

 Main goal of this Example is to show how to test Play Framework in memory using H2 and Slick and keep MySQL as main database.

+Also contain one-page application RequireJS + AngularJS with Bootstrap, MySQL and Slick.

 This is an Example Scala Play application.
 Application built on [Play Framework](http://www.playframework.com) (Scala), [Slick](http://slick.typesafe.com/), [Webjars](https://github.com/webjars), [AngularJS](https://angularjs.org/), [RequireJS](http://requirejs.org), for test using [Spec2](http://etorreborre.github.io/specs2/) that runs in [H2](http://www.h2database.com) in-memory database.